ZIMO-Elektronik/MDU/README.md

 ## Usage
 ### Receiver
-To create a receiver (decoder) class and depending on whether ZPP, ZSU or both are to be transferred, it is necessary to derive from one of the following classes:
+To create a receiver (decoder) class and depending on whether ZSU, ZPP or both are to be transferred, it is necessary to derive from one of the following classes:
+- `mdu::rx::ZsuBase`
 - `mdu::rx::ZppBase`
-- `mdu::rx::ZsuBase`
 - `mdu::rx::ZppZsuBase`

 The following example shows the skeleton code for implementing the ZPP update.